Two Bright M Dwarfs Hosting Ultra-Short-Period Super-Earths with Earth-like Compositions: Observations and Data Reduction

 TOI-1634 has a resolved companion star separated by $2\farcs5$ from the primary star (Gaia DR2 ID 223158499176634112), with a TESS magnitude of $14.368\pm 0.010$ mag (i.e., about $3.3$ mag fainter than TOI-1634).
-The Gaia astrometry indicates the companion star has the parallax of $28.62\pm 0.11$ mas and proper motions of $\mu_\alpha\cos\delta=80.64\pm 0.13$ mas yr$^{-1}$ and $\mu_\delta =14.539\pm 0.091$ mas yr$^{-1}$, respectively \citep{2020arXiv201201533G}, suggesting that TOI-1634 and the companion star share almost the same parallax and common proper motions, and thus they are bound to each other. \citet{2021MNRAS.tmp..394E} recently crafted a catalog of visual binaries based on Gaia EDR3, which indicates TOI-1634 and the companion are indeed bound.
+The Gaia astrometry indicates the companion star has the parallax of $28.62\pm 0.11$ mas and proper motions of $\mu_\alpha\cos\delta=80.64\pm 0.13$ mas yr$^{-1}$ and $\mu_\delta =14.539\pm 0.091$ mas yr$^{-1}$, respectively \citep{2020arXiv201201533G}, suggesting that TOI-1634 and the companion star share almost the same parallax and common proper motions.
+Thus, they are likely bound to each other, which was also reported in the visual-binary catalog for TOI's \citep{2020AN....341..996M} as well as the more recent catalog by \citet{2021MNRAS.tmp..394E} based on Gaia EDR3.
 Light curve dilutions due to this companion star are taken into account when we perform the light curve analyses.
 The impact of the companion on the estimation of the stellar properties as well as the long-term RV drift for TOI-1634 will be discussed in Sections \ref{sec:parameters} and \ref{sec:RV}.
-Other than this companion star, no stars were identified within $1^\prime$ in the Gaia EDR3 catalog, having the common proper motions with TOI-1634 and TOI-1685.
+Other than this companion star, no stars were identified within $1^\prime$ in the Gaia EDR3 catalog having proper motions in common with TOI-1634 and TOI-1685.